francisfjin/geospatial-classif/index.md

 ## Target Variable

-The target variable is the metric we use to measure socioeconomic mobility, deemed “Absolute Upward Mobility”, engineered from the paper (https://opportunityinsights.org/paper/land-of-opportunity/).
+The target variable is the metric we use to measure socioeconomic mobility, deemed “Absolute Upward Mobility”, engineered from the [paper](https://opportunityinsights.org/paper/land-of-opportunity/).
 It is the mean rank (in the national child income distribution) of children whose parents are at the 25th percentile of the national parent income distribution.
 The paper goes into great comprehensive detail of this ranking method, as well as data sources used such as Census Data and IRS tax filings, and adjustments for robustness of the metric.